carlaberg/react-testing/README.md

 ```bash
 npm run test
 ```
 This command will start the Jest test runner in watch mode.
-When you make change in a file the test related to that file will rerun.
+When you make change in a file the tests related to that file will rerun.

 ```bash
 npm run coverage